Brave New World

 I don’t really believe in that question.
 But

-It’s not a stretch to say millions of people choose the life they’ll lead with that in mind.
+It’s not a stretch to say millions of people decide on their life with that in mind.

 And what’s your advice for someone who wants to follow a media career?